microsoft/onnxruntime/csharp/readme.md

     /p:TargetFrameworks=netstandard2.0 \
     /p:IsLinuxBuild=true
 ```
-**Note**: build pure cpu development package is not supported at the moment.
+**Note**: to build a pure CPU development package, you need to add `/p:OrtPackageId="Microsoft.ML.OnnxRuntime"`
+to `--msbuild_extra_options`.
+Otherwise, it will try to create Xamarin mobile targets which may not be properly configured on your devbox.

 A `.nupkg` file will be produced at you build root, say, `build/Release`.